Spacetime dynamics of spinning particles - exact electromagnetic analogies: Dynamical manifestations of the symmetries of the magnetic tidal tensors

-There are two things we need to check, though.
-The first is that the geodesics lie outside the black hole event horizon (and inside the cosmological horizon), the second is that the geodesics are time-like.
-The horizons are located at the real roots of $\Delta_{r}=0$, which gives us the equation To guarantee that the geodesic is time-like we obviously have to make sure that $ds^{2}<0$, which for our case gives the following condition
+There are two things we need to check: first, that the geodesics lie outside the black hole event horizon (and inside the cosmological horizon), and second, that the geodesics are time-like.
+The horizons are located at the real roots of $\Delta_{r}=0$, which gives the equation